Tough puzzles requiring mathematical skill

 Latin Squares

-A Latin Square of order N is an NxN matrix where the elements in each row and each column are the integers from 1 to N. Two Latin squares are considered equivalent if one can be transformed into the other by any combination of permuting the rows, permuting the columns, or permuting the integers 1 to N. For example, these are two non-equivalent Latin Squares of order 4.
+A Latin Square of order N is an NxN matrix where the elements in each row and each column are the integers from 1 to N in some order.
+Two Latin squares are considered equivalent if one can be transformed into the other by any combination of permuting the rows, permuting the columns, or permuting the integers 1 to N. For example, these are two non-equivalent Latin Squares of order 4.

 1 2 3 4